 This is a classic Italian winter dish.
 I really like to make it when it is cold outside, because the pasta is creamy and filling.
 I also like to use spicy sausage instead of mild, or blend in a proportion of both.
-Broccoli rabe is the classic vegetable used in Italy , but regular broccoli is fine.
-You can also substitute in kale which goes nicely with sausage.
+Broccoli rabe is the classic vegetable used in Italy, but regular broccoli or an alternate like kale or peas is also fine.
 I’ve also seen a variation with cooked tomatoes that was especially delicious.
 In truth, rather than being a purist, I embrace my grandmother’s philosophy of cleaning out the vegetable drawer with what is on hand.
 There is a lot of variety to the dish, but what is below is closest to the classic version.
 This will feed around 5 to 6 people.
 Feel free to ramp up the butter and/or cheese if you want something more decadent.

 You will need: